OluwadareLab/HiCForecast/README.md

 ***

 ## Running HiCForecast
-All the scripts are available at `HiCForecast/scripts` in this directory.
-From the HiCForecast directory, go to script directory and follow *i.
-Data Preprocessing*, *ii.
-Train*, and *iii.
-Inference* steps.
+All the scripts are available at `HiCForecast/scripts` this directory.
+From the HiCForecast directory, go to script directory and follow:
+  1. *Data Preprocessing*
+  2. *Train*
+  3. *Inference*

 ```
 cd scripts